PTSD and Suicidal Ideation in Veterans

 • Offer to help them call or sit with them as they call a treatment center.
 This first step is often the most difficult for people to accomplish alone.

 • See the phone numbers above for additional support.
-Helping someone can be difficult, but one of the worst things you can do in this situation is ignore the problem.
+Helping someone can be difficult, but one of the worst things you can do in this situation ignores the problem.

 What Is PTSD?

 Post-traumatic stress disorder (PTSD) is a mental health disorder that can occur in those who’ve witnessed or personally experienced a traumatic event.
-In veterans, this can be the commonly thought of combat trauma.
-But it can also be linked to being injured during combat, especially if this occurs multiple times or results in hospitalization.
+In veterans, this is commonly combat trauma.
+But it can also be linked to being injured during combat, mainly if this occurs multiple times or results in hospitalization.

 PTSD can occur at any age and affects people of all ethnicities.
-PTSD also goes by a few names, including:
+PTSD in military personnel and veterans also goes by a few names, including shell shock and combat fatigue.

-In the US, roughly 3.5% of all adults experience PTSD every year, with an average of 1 out of 11 people receiving a life-long diagnosis.
+In the US, roughly 3.5% of all adults experience PTSD yearly, with an average of 1 out of 11 people receiving a life-long diagnosis.

 Recognizing PTSD In a Loved One